TokiToki21/DeployApp/README.md

 Three types of devices will be in the database: Laptops, Servers, Thin Clients

-Users will need to login or create a login to use the API.
+Users will need to login or create a login to use the GUI.

 Some features on the api can only be used by Admins.